Occupational Health and Safety and the Environment

-Creating a healthier and safer working environment for its employees; minimizing the effects of damage to the environment through its activities; and implementing environmentally friendly technologies are Türk Telekom’s prioritized objectives.
+Creating a healthier and safer working environment for its employees, minimising the effects of damage to the environment through its activities, and implementing environmentally friendly technologies are adopted by the Company as its prioritised objectives.

-Türk Telekom, which has adopted proactive and productive Occupational Health Safety and Environmental Management standards, works to improve these management systems to prevent occupational accidents; foster environmental awareness; and promote occupational health and safety, and an environmental culture among employees.
+Türk Telekom, which has adopted proactive and productive Occupational Health and Safety and Environmental Management standards, works to improve these management systems to prevent occupational accidents, to raise environmental awareness and to promote occupational health and safety and an environmental culture among employees.

-The aim of the work is to identify the risks that may cause occupational accidents and occupational illnesses before they occur, and to take appropriate measures.
+The aim of the work is to identify risks which may cause occupational accidents and occupational illnesses before they occur, and to take appropriate measures.

 In order to protect employees from work-specific hazards, personal protective equipment is provided where collective protection is not possible.

-- Evaluating hazards and precautions related to occupational health and safety at the workplace; determining the measures and notifying employers or their representatives;
+- Evaluating hazards and precautions related to occupational health and safety at the workplace, determining the measures and notifying the employer or their representatives,

-- Carrying out the necessary investigation, identifying the measures, and notifying the employer or the employer’s representative with a report in the event of any occupational accident occurring at a workplace, or an occurrence at the workplace that does not qualify as an occupational accident but may cause damage to the workplace or to work equipment, or in case of occupational illness or occupational health and safety hazards;
+- Carrying out the necessary investigations, identifying measures to be taken and notifying the employer or the employer’s representative with a report in the event of any occupational accident in the workplace or an occurrence at the workplace which does not qualify as an occupational accident but may cause damage to the workplace or to work equipment, or in case of occupational illness or occupational health and safety hazards,

-- Planning trainings on occupational health and safety at work; preparing programs related to occupational health and safety and related rules; presenting them to the employer or the employer’s representative for approval; monitoring the implementation of these programs and providing feedback in case any deficiency is noted;
+- Planning trainings on occupational health and safety in the workplace, preparing programs related to occupational health and safety and related rules, presenting them to the employer or the employer’s representative for approval, monitoring the implementation of these programs and providing feedback in the event any deficiency is noted,

-- Planning the security measures necessary during maintenance and repair work to be performed at the workplace and controlling the implementation of these measures;
+- Planning the security measures necessary during maintenance and repair work to be performed at the workplace and monitoring the implementation of these measures,

-- Monitoring the adequacy of the measures taken against fire, natural disaster, sabotage or similar hazards at work and monitoring the works of related teams.
+- Monitoring the adequacy of the measures taken against fire, natural disasters, sabotage or similar hazards in the workplace and monitoring the work carried out by the relevant team.

-Employee representatives also participate in these boards as members, and all kinds of feedbacks that employees provide on occupational health and safety measures are evaluated.
+Employee representatives also participate in these committees as members, and all kinds of feedbacks provided by employees on occupational health and safety measures are evaluated.

-Since December 2011, Türk Telekom provides all employees with online training on climate change, the risks associated with climate change and the simple changes that can be made to mitigate these risks.
-The company also carries out in-class training and distance learning courses on energy efficiency and occupational health and safety legislation.
+Since December 2011, Türk Telekom has been providing online trainings to all of its employees, covering subjects such as climate change, risks regarding the climate change and simple habits which can be changed in daily life to reduce these risks.
+The Company also provides in-class and remote trainings on energy efficiency and occupational health and safety legislation, as well as hygiene.

-In 2019, 17,778 Türk Telekom employees received training on occupational health and safety legislation.
+In 2020, a total of 17,389 Türk Telekom employees received occupational health and safety legislation training.

-On October 5th, World Environment Day, a video prepared by Türk Telekom covering environmental activities such as zero waste, electronic waste and CDP was shared with all employees.
+On October 5th, World Environment Day, a video of Türk Telekom’s environmental activities such as zero waste, electronic waste and CDP activities were shared with all employees.